mrpejker/cardano-e2e-example/tutorial/server_side/pab.rst

 -----------------------

 Let's review how this flow we described above works for the Escrow example.
-One of the key points of design is the schema or endpoint's set.
+One of the key points of design is the schema or endpoints' set.
-We saw how to define this on the off-chain section, now is time to see how this is related with the PAB service.
+We saw how to define this on the Off-chain section, now is time to see how this is related to the PAB service.
 Let's consider an example where the sender wants to exchange 10 tokens ``A`` by 20 tokens ``B``.

-We have only one kind of activation, that we will call *connect*, and will let us interact with the endpoints defined on the ``EscrowSchema``.
-This connect accion will need the ``WalletAddress`` of the user.
+We have only one kind of activation, and will let us interact with the endpoints defined on the ``EscrowSchema``.
+It needs the user's ``WalletAddress``.

 Activating an instance is performed by the ``api/contract/activate`` PAB endpoint, requiring the following information in the body